gnosis/GECO/WalletConnect Microgrant/KnownOrigin-application.md

 authenticity and provenance.

 ### How big is your user base?
-> Since launch our high level platform stats are as follows: (as of 17th Aug 2019)
+> Since launch our high level platform stats are as follows: (as of 27th Aug 2019)

-- Total NFTs sold - 2728
+- Total NFTs sold - 2947️
-- Total number of NFTs available - 9198
+- Total number of NFTs available - 9915
-- Total editions - 716
+- Total editions - 818
 - Total artists - 126
-- Total ETH raised (primary & secondary sales) - 94.36 ETH
+- Total ETH raised (primary & secondary sales) - 100.94 ETH
-- Total onchain txs, last 30 days - approx 420
+- Total onchain txs, last 30 days - approx 400
+- Total users, last 28 days (Google Analytics) - approx 1700
-- Avg daily users, last 30 days (Google Analytics) - approx 60-100
+- New users, last 28 days (Google Analytics) - approx 1400

 ### How long will you need to integrate a Gnosis Safe compatible WalletConnect integration?
-> I estimate I will need approx 2-3 weeks to fit in the dev time to integrate Gnosis safe and enable wallet connect.
+> I estimate I will need approx 1-23 weeks to fit in the dev time plus UX changes required to integrate Gnosis safe and enable wallet connect.

 > Our frontend is built in VueJs, I have seen a react component for Gnosis Safe so maybe at the end we will be able to release an official VueJS library as well.